bigbinary/neeto-ui/.github/pull_request_template.md

-Fixes #issue-number
+- Fixes #issue_number

 **Description**

 **Checklist**

+- [ ] I have made corresponding changes to the documentation.
-- [ ] I have performed a self-review of my code
+- [ ] I have updated the types definition of modified exports.
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have verified the functionality in some of the neeto web-apps.
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have added the necessary label (patch/minor/major - If package publish is required)
+- [ ] I have added the necessary label (patch/minor/major - If package publish
-- [ ] I have followed the suggested description format and styling
+      is required).

 **Reviewers**